 Leonard Robinson (Sustainability Strategist) and Brian Savoie (Sustainability Program Coordinator), are working part-time as servant-leaders under the direction of Kat Doyle (Director of Justice and Peace Ministries).
 Our Bishops (Archbishop Hartmayer, along with Auxiliary Bishops Konzen and Shlesinger) fully support this effort.
 An Archdiocesan-level Sustainability Committee and Creation Care Team will provide advice to LSI program leaders and will help in acquiring technical, educational and financial resources.
 Expanding on the passion and experience of existing Creation Care Teams, the Archdiocese of Atlanta is positioned to lead and support initiatives in parishes, missions and schools across Northeast Georgia.

-- Move forward as a trusted leader in the practice of Integral Ecology
+- Move Forward as a Servant Leader in Integral Ecology

-- Work toward Social, Economic and Environmental Justice
+- Continue to Advocate for Social, Economic and Environmental Justice

 - Collaborate and cooperate with like-minded groups including governmental agencies and other faith-based organizations